ctl::json is a header-only C++ library for manipulating JSON data.

 and ctl::u8json

-hold a UTF-8 sequence.
+are used to pass a UTF-8 sequence.

 s in ctl::wjson